sebastianbinder/staffomatic.rb/README.md

         Staffomatic::Session.setup(api_key: ENV['STAFFOMATIC_API_KEY'], secret: ENV['STAFFOMATIC_SHARED_SECRET'])

 3. In order to access an account's data, apps need an access token from that specific account.
 This is a two-stage process.
-    Before interacting with a shop for the first time an app should redirect the user to the following URL:
+    Before interacting with a account for the first time an app should redirect the user to the following URL:

         GET https://ACCOUNT_SUBDOMAIN.staffomatic.com/api/v3/oauth/authorize